TheJoboReal/Noter/Kunstig inteligens/Q-Learning.md

 Where we have the value of the best action in each state, and below we have the best action in each state.

 ---

+#### Pros and Cons
+**Pros**
+- Long-term outcomes, which are exceedingly challenging to accomplish, are best achieved with this strategy.
+- This learning paradigm closely resembles how people learn.
+Consequently, it is almost ideal.
+- The model has the ability to fix mistakes made during training.
+- Once a model has fixed a mistake, there is virtually little probability that it will happen again.
+- It can produce the ideal model to address a certain issue.

+ **Disadvantages of Q-Learning**
+- Drawback of using actual samples.
+Think about the situation of robot learning, for instance.
+The hardware for robots is typically quite expensive, subject to deterioration, and in need of meticulous upkeep.
+The expense of fixing a robot system is high.
+- Instead of abandoning reinforcement learning altogether, we can combine it with other techniques to alleviate many of its difficulties.
+[Deep learning](https://www.geeksforgeeks.org/introduction-deep-learning/) and reinforcement learning are one common combo.

+#### Temporal Difference or TD-Update
+The Temporal Difference or TD-Update rule can be represented as follows:
+$$
+Q(S_{t},A_{t}) \leftarrow Q(S_{t},A_{t})+\alpha [R_{t+1}+\gamma \max_{a} Q(S_{t+1},a)-Q(S_{t},A_{t})]
+$$

+This update rule to estimate the value of Q is applied at every time step of the agent’s interaction with the environment.
+The terms used are explained below:

+- S: Current State of the agent.
+- A: Current Action Picked according to some policy.
+- S’: Next State where the agent ends up.
+- A’: Next best action to be picked using current Q-value estimation, i.e. pick the action with the maximum Q-value in the next state.
+- R: Current Reward observed from the environment in Response of current action.
+- $\gamma$(>0 and <=1) : Discounting Factor for Future Rewards.
+Future rewards are less valuable than current rewards so they must be discounted.
+Since Q-value is an estimation of expected rewards from a state, discounting rule applies here as well.
+- $\alpha$: Step length taken to update the estimation of $Q(S,A)$.

 #### Double Q-Learning
 Issue: the same value – the maximum of the action-value estimate – is used to select the action and as an estimate of the true value of the action.
 Solution: use one estimate to determine action and another to estimate value to avoid